GoogleCloudPlatform/python-docs-samples/spanner/cloud-client/bulk_load_csv/README.rst

 Pre-requisuite
 -----------------------
-Create a database in your cloud spanner instance using the schema in the folder.
+Create a database in your Cloud Spanner instance using the [schema](schema.ddl) in the folder.

 To run sample
 -----------------------